TykTechnologies/tyk-sync/README.md

 automatically hot-reloaded.

-## Example: Getting current Tyk Sync version
+## Example: Getting the current Tyk Sync version

 In order to get the current Tyk Sync version, we need to run the version command.